-Learning aims/objectives Seek/Session/ Codule (please et as appropriate) Learning aims/objectives What activities are the learners completing and how is it being delivered (mode, e.g., online, face to face, blended)?
-How will you know if the learner making progress to check for the learner making progress to check for the face, blended)? s? ng --- ---------- -- --
+Week/Session/ Module (please delete as appropriate) Learning aims/objectives What activities are the learners completing and how is it being delivered (mode, e.g., online, face to face, blended)?
+How will you know if the learner is making progress?
+How are you going to check for this?
+Guidance session: Aims/ For example: Key In this section include a range of assessment techniques that clearly measure learners' progress against aims and objectives of the course.
+This is just a objectives of Topic(s) and learner suggested approach. the Session(s) activity in the session

-Guidance session: This is just a suggested approach.
-Aims/ objectives of the Session(s) For example: Key f Topic(s) and learner activity in the session In this section include a range of assessment techniques that clearly measure learners' progress against aims and objectives of the course.
-Example Week: Here is an example of a technical session.
-Aim: Be able to identify and use appropriate PPE.
-Key topics: Health and Safety Act 1984 and personal protection equipment.
-Learners to identify which PPE they need to use for each scenario.
-Learners to use appropriate PPE and to demonstrate they can use it correctly. completed worksheet.
+Example Week: Here is an example of a technical session. • Aim: Be able to identify and Key topics: Health and Safety Act Correctly completed worksheet. use appropriate PPE.
+1984 and personal protection equipment. • Learners to identify which PPE they need to use for each scenario. • Learners to use appropriate PPE and to demonstrate they can use it correctly.
 Q&A. Peer observation and feedback.